AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 To install the desktop app, follow these steps.
 Uninstall any existing Adobe Experience Manager desktop app v1.x before installing the latest app.
 For more info, see above.

-1. Keep the URL and credentials of your AEM deployment handy.
+1. Keep the URL and credentials of your Experience Manager deployment handy.
-1. Skip this step if you are using AEM as a Cloud Service, AEM 6.4.4 and later or AEM 6.5.0 or later.
-Ensure that your AEM setup meets the compatibility requirements mentioned in the release notes.
-If necessary, download the applicable [compatibility package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/featurepack/adobe-asset-link-support) and install it using the AEM Package Manager as an AEM administrator.
+1. Skip this step if you are using Experience Manager as a Cloud Service, Experience Manager 6.4.4 or later, or Experience Manager 6.5.0 or later.
+Ensure that your Experience Manager setup meets the compatibility requirements mentioned in the [release notes](release-notes.md).
+If necessary, download the applicable [compatibility package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/featurepack/adobe-asset-link-support) and install it using the Experience Manager Package Manager as an Experience Manager administrator.
 To install a package, see [How to work with Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
 1. Execute the installer binary and follow the onscreen instructions to install.
 1. On Windows, the installer may prompt to install `Visual Studio C++ Redistributable 2015`.
 Follow on-screen instructions to install it.
 If the installation fails then install it manually.
 Download the installer from [here](https://www.microsoft.com/en-us/download/details.aspx?id=52685) and install both `vc_redist.x64.exe` and `vc_redist.x86.exe` files.
 Re-run the AEM desktop app installer.
 1. Restart the machine as prompted.
-Launch the desktop app to configure it.
+Launch and configure the desktop app.
 1. To connect the app with an AEM repository, click the app icon in the tray to launch the app.
 Provide the address of the AEM instance.
 Click **[!UICONTROL Connect]** and provide the credentials.

    ![Connection screen of desktop app to input server address](assets/connect_da2.png "Connection screen to input server address")